migara/f5-ansible-container/README.md

 ## Overview

-Docker image built on top of alpine
+A lightweight (37MB) Docker image built on top of alpine

 Includes: bigsuds, f5-sdk and netaddr